Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 As these relatives of cabbage are fast-turnaround crops they have more flexibility about planting times.
 Sow early spring to early autumn in temperate areas; sow early autumn to early spring in subtropical areas; sow April - August in tropical areas.
 They are a better choice in warmer areas than cabbages.
 Seed germinates best between 15 - 24°C soil temperature and takes 4 - 6 days to germinate.
 Sow seed 6-10 mm deep directly where it is to grow.
 Thin plants to 25 cm apart.
 Bok Choy likes a rich, well-drained soil with a pH of 6 - 7.5; it is a heavy feeder.
 Prepare the soil by digging well-rotted compost or animal manure through the bed.
 Keep the soil moist.
 Begin the harvest when plants are 15 cm tall.

-Cabbage 'Bok Choy' H Organically certified
+Cabbage 'Bok Choy' H OG

 Brassica rapa var. chinensis